a-good-omen/hangman-remastered/README.md

 - Python
 #### Python Installation Guide
 ___Step 1: Download Python___
-Go to [](https://www.python.org/downloads/) to download the latest version of Python.
+Go [here](https://www.python.org/downloads/) to download the latest version of Python.
 Choose your operating system and click on "Download".
 > Python is usually pre-installed on Linux systems.
 If not,you can install it using package manager.